igoragoli/volterraLMS/README.md

 # volterraLMS
-A simple Volterra LMS Filter implementation.
+Simplee Volterra LMS Filter implementations.

 Volterra series are widely used in nonlinear system modeling.
 The Volterra series expansion of a nonlinear system consists of a nonrecursive series in which the output signal is related to the input signal as